 No sweating over fiddly tent setups and primitive cooking conditions at a campground.

-The benefits are magnified for travelers who still aren’t comfortable in crowds and want to maintain social distancing practices – especially if they haven’t been vaccinated.
+The benefits are magnified for travelers who still aren’t comfortable in crowds and want to maintain social distancing practices.
 Because of this, RV travel has been steadily rising in popularity since 2020.
-In fact, almost of 80% of renters in 2020 were new to the RVshare platform.

 With an RV rental, you have your own self-contained unit for traveling, sleeping, eating and using the bathroom.
 That means you can avoid crowded rest stops on your road trips.